software-dev-academy/testing-lab-sort-search/README.md

 ### Github Task: Search & Sort
-In this assignment, you will be given the task to implement a some methods based on object comparison.
-One of these tasks will be to implement a typical sorting algorithm, and as an extra task, implement a binary search algorithm.
-We will practice this by using arrays in Java.
+In this assignment, you will be given the task to implement methods based on object comparison.
+You will be dealing with filtering objects and the use of typical search/sorting algorithms.
+This will be put into practice by using arrays in Java.

 #### Requirements
 - You should use the same method names as specified below.